The Great Books Seminar: Great Thinkers who Shaped Western Civilization

-A one-hour orientation is held about six weeks prior to each seminar and a 90-minute closure session is held about six weeks subsequent to each seminar.
+A one-hour orientation is held about six weeks prior to the seminar and a 90-minute closure session is held about four weeks after the seminar.

 Great Books qualifies as a three-credit elective for graduate business and law students.
 Students in other St. Thomas graduate programs are welcomed, but should check with their program advisor as to whether it can apply to their degree plan.

 Each of these questions is linked to a video that provides answers about the Great Books course.

 - What type of experience might I expect?

 - What is it like being away for a week to participate in the seminar?